-It is a requirement of social worker apprentices that they are assessed in practice and both their line manager/mentor and Enhanced Skills Coach will contribute to the evaluation.
-Employers will have their own requirements as to what work the student must complete in order to evidence their practice and the university provides a range of tools to support this that are available on the Programme area on Moodle.
-This must, as mentioned earlier meet SWE standards, including statutory and legal interventions, risk assessment and decision making.
+It is a requirement of social worker apprentices that they are assessed in practice and both their line manager/mentor and Skills Coach will contribute to the evaluation.
+There is a practice based portfolio that apprentices must complete in order to evidence their practice and the university provides a range of tools to support this that are available on the Programme area on Moodle.
+This must, as mentioned earlier meet Social Work England standards, including statutory and legal interventions, risk assessment and decision making.
 Apprentices must be observed in practice (direct observation) and have approval from their employer to progress through the End Point Assessment.
-Full details of the End Point Assessment can be found in the programme area in Moodle.